All Products

 weight: 100

-In an ACK cluster that uses the Flannel CNI and IPVS network mode, if the Nginx Ingress Controller is bound to multiple Classic Load Balancer (CLB) instances, TCP stream confusion may occur in high-concurrency situations.
-Packet capture may reveal the following anomalies.
+In a Container Service for Kubernetes (ACK) cluster that uses Flannel CNI and the IPVS network mode, a TCP stream mix-up can occur under high concurrency if the Nginx Ingress Controller is bound to multiple Classic Load Balancers (CLBs).
+Packet captures may reveal the following anomalies.

 • Packet retransmission